Stan Musial baseball cards span 3 decades and have many a very interesting history.

 From 1955 to 1957 Stan Musial didn’t have a release within a Major brand like Bowman or Topps.
 Instead, you would have to find cards within products.
 One such example is the 1955 Rawlings Glove Box.
 These were a set of 6 Musial cards printed on the side of a box containing a baseball glove.
 They are hand-cut and come in small and large card sizes.
 Finding these in high grade is extremely tough as the highest card PSA has authenticated is a 4.
 A full set of 6 will cost you around 1,000+ depending on condition.

 The All-Star Stan Musial was the first Topps release.
-It feels weird to think that Musial didn’t have many of the iconic 1950s Topps cards.
+It feels weird to think that Stan Musial baseball cards didn’t exist for Topps prior to 1958.

 It’s not a super popular card and prices are relatively cheap.
 You can find mid-grade copies at almost any card show with a vintage dealer.